Yordiemma/Yordiemma/readme.txt

-This is my first Git exercise.
+This is my first Git exercise. (edited in main).
 I am learning Git step by step.
 Practicing Git makes me better every day.
 This line was added on my-feature-branch.